openzfs/openzfs-docs/docs/Project and Community/FAQ.rst

 ------------

 ZFS on Linux is available for all major Linux distributions.
-Refer to the [[getting started]] section of the wiki for links to installations instructions for many popular distributions.
+Refer to the :doc:`getting started <../Getting Started/index>` section of the wiki for links to installations instructions for many popular distributions.
 If your distribution isn't listed you can always build ZFS on Linux from the latest official `tarball <https://github.com/zfsonlinux/zfs/releases>`__.